 We all lead such busy lives that our mental, emotional and physical health suffers from the disconnect that can happen between ourselves and life.
 Mindfulness is the act of paying purposeful attention to the present moment.
 It offers us a way to enjoy our lives more and reduce stress through a few simple practices.
 This program will help participants explore benefits of mindfulness meditation and teach techniques that reduce stress and increase life satisfaction.

 Continuing Education Credit

-Lincoln Land Community College is an approved provider of continuing nursing education by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-(OBN-001-91) (OH-357, 2/1/2019)
+Lincoln Land Community College is approved as a provider of nursing continuing professional development by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+(OBN-001-91)